KarlJoad/Reference_Material-Equation_Sheets/README.md

 Any images/drawings will be placed in `./Drawings/`.
 Each class has its own subdirectory, therefore the same picture might be in several class's `Drawings` directory.
 This is intentional.

+In addition, I do not make a distinction between PNGs and JPG/JPEGs, they both work as rasterized pictures.
+However, when possible, I also include the SVG source, so that one can change these images without loss in figure quality.